OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 (as explained in the discussion on Ethereum
 :ref:`gas <gas> <EVMandGAS>`).

-.. avembed:: Exercises/Blockchain/Proof_of_stake_chances_validation.html ka
-    :long_name: Validation Chances Quiz

-[Put a visualization or exercise here to visualize validating blocks.
-We need first a storyboard for what the visualization or exercise will look like.]
-[Exercise in the works]

 The process of validators adding a new block to the blockchain occurs in three phases: proposing the block, voting on the block, and adding transactions to